-To determine the optimal clustering approach for lesion segmentation, we evaluated four prevalent unsupervised methods: k-means, hierarchical clustering, t-SNE and DBSCAN.
-As summarized in Table~\ref{table_clustering}, k-means achieved a Dice score of 0.3633 on the Brats2018 dataset with 10\% labeled data.
-This result was only 0.83\% lower than the best score of 0.3716 attained by t-SNE.
+\textbf{Analysis of different clustering methods.} To determine the optimal clustering approach for lesion segmentation, we evaluated four prevalent unsupervised methods on AMLP and T1 modality of BraTS2018 dataset with 10\% labeled data: k-means, hierarchical clustering, t-SNE and DBSCAN.
+As shown in Table \ref{table_clustering}, the DSC k-means achieved is 0.3815.
+This result was only 0.79\% lower than the best score of 0.3894 attained by t-SNE.
 However, k-means held a significant advantage in computational complexity, with a time complexity of $O(n)$ compared to $O(n^2)$ for other methods.
 The combination of strong performance approaching the optimum score with low complexity highlights k-means as an efficient and effective choice compatible with the hardware and time constraints of real-world clinical deployment.
 Compared to hierarchical and density-based clustering, k-means provides a favorable trade-off between accuracy and efficiency critical for practical utility.